blakeruprecht/blakeruprecht.github.io/content/blog/game theory.md

 Stickleback fish, a notoriously dumb type of fish, are capable of applying tit-for-tat strategy in cooperative/competitive games.
 All animals incorporate this strategy.

 ## Stickleback fish display tit-for-tat behavior
+Even the dumbest, oldest, most basic lifeforms -- fish -- apply tit-for-tat.
+They will cooperate with eachother until they get burned.
+Incredible.

 ## Strategic dominance makes decisions easier
 > *In game theory, **strategic dominance** occurs when one strategy is better than another strategy for one player, no matter how that player's opponents may play.*